cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 Aggregators.
 The verifier shares are then combined into the verifier message, which is used to decide whether to accept.

-In addition, the Aggregators must ensure that they have all used the same joint randomness for the query-generation algorithm.
-The joint randomness is generated by a PRG seed.
-Each Aggregator derives a "part" of this seed from its input share and the "blind" generated by the Client.
-The seed is derived by hashing together the parts, so before running the query-generation algorithm, it must first gather the parts derived by the other Aggregators.
+In addition, for FLPs that require joint randomness, the Aggregators must ensure that they have all used the same joint randomness for the query-generation algorithm.
+To do so, they collectively re-derive the joint randomness from their input shares just as the Client did during sharding.

-In order to avoid extra round of communication, the Client sends each Aggregator a "hint" consisting of the other Aggregators' parts of the joint randomness seed.
+In order to avoid extra round of communication, the Client sends each Aggregator a "hint" consisting of the joint randomness parts.
 This leaves open the possibility that the Client cheated by, say, forcing the Aggregators to use joint randomness that biases the proof check procedure some way in its favor.
 To mitigate this, the Aggregators also check that they have all computed the same joint randomness seed before accepting their output shares.
 To do so, they exchange their parts of the joint randomness along with their verifier shares.

 The definitions of constants and a few auxiliary functions are defined in
 {{prio3-auxiliary}}.